 Malaysia might be one of the most beautiful places on earth but it has some of the strictest censorship laws.
-The track record of free and open access to internet in Malaysia has not been good over the years.
+The track record of free and open access to the internet in Malaysia has not been good over the years.
 There are numerous websites, online services, and web content that are geo-restricted due to these internet safety laws and only malaysia vpn could easily bypass those laws.

 Many of these measures come in place due to inappropriate content easily accessible over the internet.
 Malaysia have adopted such strict censorship laws to prevent access to such content, stop hate speeches against the government, prevent social uprising, and with increasing religious conservatism, these laws will become stricter with the passage of time.